vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 Let's react on click on our button and change its caption from `Click me!` to `Click me again!`.

-First thing we need to do is to provide `onAction` handler to our button.
+The first thing we need to do is to provide `onAction` handler to our button.

 ```xml
 <Button fx:id="mainButton" text="Click me!" onAction="buttonClicked()"/>